 - Build the Landscape: Given a topographical map, students will be asked to reconstruct the landscape in Geogebra.

-Parametric Equations: Rather than describing curves in terms of x, y, and z, we can actual use trigonometric functions, radii, and angles.
+Parametric Equations: Rather than describing curves in terms of x, y, and z, we can actually use trigonometric functions, radii, and angles.
 Here, we will investigate how this works, including a discussion of parameters.

 - Creating Planet Earth: Research the building of a spherical planet with latitude and longitude using Geogebra.
 However, Earth technically isn’t a sphere…